COLUMBIA ENGINEERING - YESTERDAY AND TODAY

 Columbia’s technology transfer office, Columbia Technology Ventures, works with faculty inventors to commercialize ideas and brings in millions in licensing revenue annually.

 Columbia’s technology transfer office, Columbia Technology Ventures, works with faculty inventors to commercialize ideas and brings in millions in licensing revenue annually.
 Columbia Engineering faculty have been instrumental in developing some of the most successful inventions in consumer electronics, as well as establishing many of the widely accepted global standards for storage and transmission of high-quality audio and video data.
 Columbia is the only university actively participating in a broad range of standards-based patent pools, including AVC (Advanced Video Coding), the world standard for audio/video compression that is now one of the most commonly used HD formats and most commonly used in streaming media; and ATSC, a standard developed by the Advanced Television Systems Committee for digital television transmission.
 It is now the U.S. standard for recording and retrieval of data and HD audio-visual media.
 In addition to the standards, Columbia Engineering faculty have patents in areas as diverse as modular cameras, carbon capture, a search engine that matches facial features, and even methods to combat virtual reality sickness.

 Increasingly, the inventions emerging from Columbia Engineering are developed in collaboration with other researchers, expanding the potential applications for their important work.
-Programs such as the Columbia Biomedical Technology Accelerator (BiomedX), PowerBridgeNY, the NYC Media Lab Combine program, the COSMOS Wireless Testbed, the Columbia IBM-Center for Blockchain and Data Transparency, and the Columbia Electrochemical Energy Center are strengthening interdisciplinary capacity and fostering an entrepreneurial and inventive energy within the School.
+Programs such as the COSMOS Wireless Testbed, the Columbia IBM-Center for Blockchain and Data Transparency, the Columbia Center for AI Technology, and the Columbia Electrochemical Energy Center are strengthening interdisciplinary capacity and fostering an entrepreneurial and inventive energy within the School.
 Some of these programs and centers have helped prepare ideas for commercialization, including personalized robotics for use in physical rehabilitation and an implantable device that acts as a minimally-invasive glucose sensor for diabetic patients.

 Throughout the academic year, the School hosts many activities and networking events to support its active startup community, including the Columbia Engineering Fast Pitch Competition, Columbia Venture Competition, Design Challenges, Hackathons, and the Ignition Grants program, which funds ventures started by current students.